For Hardcore PC gamers, the term FPS is something that is always in the discussion.

-In addition to that, we are also going to discuss what is the best frame rate for gaming on PC, considering how PC is the only platform that provides with an option to have a variable frame rate.
+In addition to that, we are also going to discuss what is the best frame rate for gaming on PC, considering how PC is the only platform that provides an option to have a variable frame rate.

-What are Frames Per Second?
+What Is Frames Per Second?

 FPS stands for frames per second.